The Truth About Annuities

 Why You Can't Get Your Money Back Without Penalties

-When you bought your annuity, the insurance company paid the broker/agent a large commission, usually 5 to 7% of the purchase price.
-The insurance company needs to keep your money in their accounts so that they can charge you higher fees over many years to recuperate the commission paid.
+When you bought your annuity, the insurance company paid the broker/agent a large commission, usually 5 to 10% of the purchase price.
+The insurance company needs to keep your money in their accounts so that they can charge you high fees over many years to recuperate the commission paid.
 You'll never actually see the fees on your statement.
 They are deducted from the "sub-accounts" and can't be found on your statement.

 If you "surrender" or withdrawal your money prior to the prescribed waiting period, the insurance company charges you an early surrender fee to cover the expense of paying the broker/agent.
 Most annuity contracts base the penalties upon the number of years since the contract was bought.
 For example, if you withdraw your money within the 1st year the penalty would be 7%, 2nd year would be 6% and so on.